Happy family of three having fun outside

 Director, Finance & Institutional Development

 Rachel Ehret is PEI Kids’ Director of Finance and Institutional Development where she oversees daily financial operations and institutional grants processes.
 Rachel has been with PEI Kids since 2014 and is dedicated to serving Mercer County children and youth.
-Before joining PEI Kids, Rachel earned her B.A. in Leadership Studies from the University or Richmond, where she was a university writing consultant.
+Before joining PEI Kids, Rachel earned her B.A. in Leadership Studies from the University of Richmond, where she was a university writing consultant.
 She has also worked as an Academic Program Assistant with the Danish Institute for Study Abroad in Copenhagen, Denmark.

 Rebecca Lee